What is a PDPC?

 - What inputs must be present?
 Are there any undesirable inputs linked to the good inputs?

-- What outputs are we expecting?
+- What outputs are you expecting?
 Might others happen as well?

 - What is this supposed to do?
 Is there something else that it might do instead or in addition?